 Kite flying festival in India Makar Sankranti is a festival that promotes friendship, family and togetherness (Photo Credit – Andrea Kirkby)

-How is the KITE FLYING festival celebrated in India?
+How is the kite festival celebrated in India?

 Travel Wisdom: Essential Tips for US Tourists in India